marielrebutar/SQL-portfolioproject/README.md

 # portfolioproject
-This folder contains a compilation of projects I made through self-study.
+This folder contains a compilation of SQL projects I made through self-study.